tiagoporto/.github/SECURITY.md

 ## Reporting a Vulnerability

-To report a security issue, please use the GitHub Security Advisory "Report a Vulnerability" tab.
+To report a security issue, please go to `Security / Reporting / Advisories`.

 Thank you